Skip to main content

 Adipose tissue, once considered merely a storage depot for fat, is now recognized as an active endocrine organ, producing a variety of hormones known as adipokines.
 These include leptin, adiponectin, and resistin, which influence insulin sensitivity, inflammation, and appetite regulation.

 Excess adipose tissue, particularly visceral fat, can lead to a state of chronic low-grade inflammation, characterized by elevated pro-inflammatory cytokines such as TNF-alpha and IL-6.
 These cytokines can directly impair insulin signaling and disrupt the function of other endocrine glands, including the thyroid and gonads.
-This highlights a critical feedback loop where lifestyle-induced changes in directly alter the endocrine landscape.
+This highlights a critical feedback loop where lifestyle-induced changes in body composition directly alter the endocrine landscape.

 Can Inflammation Disrupt Hormonal Signaling?